rodekruis/espocrm-training/docs/general/page5.md

 Administrator can manage roles in Administration -> Roles.
 Each role defines access to certain areas.
 For an overview of role management see [Roles management in EspoCRM](https://docs.espocrm.com/administration/roles-management/).

-For this manual it is good to know that rights can be assigned for:
+For this training it is good to know that rights can be assigned for:

-Entities
+- Entities

-Fields
+- Fields

-Special permissions such as Exports
+- Special permissions such as Exports

-No, Own, Team and All
+- No, Own, Team and All

-There are two example roles available in this template for:
+There are two example roles available in PAM and Rental Accommodation templates for:

-Shelter manager
+- Project manager

-Shelter branch officer
+- Project officer

 The roles can be adjusted according to the needs of the program.